 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-So don’t despair if your bank account feels a little light if moving to new york.
+So don’t despair if your bank account feels light if you move to New York.
 There are still plenty of options for cheap living in the city that never sleeps.Whether you’re looking to move to the city for the first time or need to switch things up, affordable rent prices are always something to look out for.
 We’ve rounded up a list of the most affordable neighborhoods for one-bedroom apartments in NYC as of February 2023 to get you started.
-Without further ado, here are the options in the 5 boroughs of NYC.
+Without further ado, here are the options in the five boroughs of NYC.

 New York City is widely known for its high cost of living, but that doesn’t mean you have to break the bank to experience this fantastic city.
+Think Broadway shows, Times Square, Central Park, Museum of Modern Art, or Top of the Rock.
 Plenty of relatively affordable neighborhoods sprinkled throughout the boroughs have much to offer their residents.

 For example, the Lower East Side in Manhattan and Astoria in Queens provide more reasonable housing options without compromising access to transit and delicious eats.
 These vibrant NYC neighborhoods feature a diverse collection of apartment options, fantastic nightlife, and much more.
 They all come at a fraction of the cost of downtown Manhattan or pricey Brooklyn hotspots.